jedi661/UoFiddler/README.md

 ## Changelog

-Version : 4.10.16
+Version : 4.11.14
 -  LandTiles has received another function, which allows importing using the keyboard shortcut Ctrl+V and to copy using Ctrl+X.
 - The items have gained the function to import using the keyboard shortcut Ctrl+V and to copy using Ctrl+X.
 - The textures have also gained the function to import graphics using the keyboard shortcut Ctrl+V and to copy graphics using Ctrl+X.
 - Gumps has also received the keyboard shortcut Ctrl+V for importing and Ctrl+X for copying.
 - TileData has received a button that saves the settings on the selected ID repeatedly with each click.
 This function is only active when there are settings loaded from memory.
 - MainForm has received a new function that opens the selected directory, specified in the options path, in Explorer.
+- Added tooltips Tab Hues.mul
+- Added Icons and to Contextmenu
+- Updated to net 8 release.

-Version : 4.10.15
+Version : 4.11.13
 - Added Multis contextMenuStrip1 Copy Image to clipboard.
 - Admin tool form set up to be opened only once.
 - ChangeLog extended to display colors when I define them with  abbreviations in the  colors.
 Here you now set the colors with the text.
 - Graphics added and replaced, function added for selection
 - Gumps: I have added a button "Show all Free Slots" that displays all empty IDs in the Gump.mul.
 I have also modified the method "PopulateListBox" accordingly.
 - ToolTip Text added

-Version : 4.10.14
+Version : 4.11.12
 - Added a mirror function to items.
 - Added tooltips to items.
 - GraficCutter: toolStrip ComboBox Added green, water clear.